 Varicose Veins Varicose Veins

-Varicose veins are swollen, twisted that lie just under the skin and usually occur in the legs.
+Varicose veins, or varicosities, are swollen, twisted that lie just under the skin.
+They usually occur in the legs.

-This health topic focuses on varicose veins in the legs, but sometimes varicose veins form in other parts of the body.
+Sometimes varicose veins form in other parts of the body.
 Hemorrhoids, for example, are a type of varicose vein that develops in the rectum.
-Telangiectasia, often called spider veins, is another type of vein problem that affects smaller blood vessels.
+Telangiectasias, or spider veins, are another type of vein problem that affects smaller blood vessels.
+Varicoceles are swollen veins in the scrotum.
+This health topic focuses on varicose veins in the legs.

 What are the symptoms?